How to Become an Interior Designer in Kansas

 Certain states require interior designers to be registered or licensed before practicing; however, such regulations do not exist in Kansas.
 Most often, all that is required to find an entry-level job in this state is a bachelor’s degree in interior design.
 Some employers may hire interior designers who do not have a bachelor’s degree but who have previous, related work experience along with an associate’s degree or certificate.

-You must have technical skills in order to be successful within this career field.
-Consider enrolling in a program at one of the institutions below:
+You must have technical skills such as creativity and critical thinking in order to be successful within this career field.
+Consider enrolling in one of the interior design degrees at one of the institutions below:

 - Kansas State University is located in the city of Manhattan, Kansas, and offers a Bachelor of Science in interior design, which is accredited by the Council for Interior Design Accreditation (CIDA).
 The program will take four years to complete, and the cost of tuition for the entire program is about $39,000 for in-state students.